Little child covering their mouth with both hands as if to keep from speaking

 If you can only talk about your project in private, then the UX case studies you show in your UX design portfolio should be brief summaries.
 In a paragraph, explain your job scope and role and end with a sentence that says you’ll be willing to talk more in an interview.

 The same rule about sanitizing your information applies when you speak to recruiters about your projects!
 Don’t gush about minute details of your work.
 Instead, focus on general design processes.
 Use percentages if you must talk about numerical metrics.
 It can be hard to refrain from letting secret details slip in the heat of the moment in an interview.
 Remember, though—it pays to come across as trustworthy and honorable.
-Any good recruiter will prefer that over hearing someone who they think may give away their own secrets sometime in the future.
+Any good recruiter will prefer that over discovering someone who they think may give away secrets sometime in the future.

 Don’t Blur or Black Out Parts of Your UX Case Study